-In order to sustainably develop and run an app you need to segregate budget
+To sustainably develop and run an app you need to segregate budget

-User experience and design matters more than you think in the success of an app.
+User experience and design matter more than you think in the success of an app.
 The app should be both aesthetically great and functional to give the best user experience.
 One other thing to keep in mind who you are building this app for.
 Keeping the demography of the users in mind during the design process could help in better user engagement and experience.

-It is important to break the app as much as possible by testing rigorously to ensure the stability when launching.
+It is important to break the app as much as possible by testing rigorously to ensure stability when launching.
 In a project life cycle, at least half of the time should be invested in testing.